-

 A Foxy Russell tends to have a short coat with a slightly longer ruff around the base of their neck.
 Their coat will shed moderately year-round and will need to be professionally stripped and trimmed occasionally.
 Other than that, brushing a few times a week and the occasional bath as needed at home is usually enough to keep their coat healthy and looking great.

 Foxy Russells are high-energy dogs.
 Daily walks plus playtime and time to run are usually enough for them, but they will likely be up for more activity if you are.
-Fenced backyard and dog parks are a great outlet for them to release some energy.
+Fenced backyards and dog parks are a great outlet for them to release some energy off-leash without running or wandering off.

 But, they are prone to digging, especially if they get bored, so you’ll need to keep an eye on them.
 Although they are small, they do tend to be tough and athletic.
-Hiking, swimming, playing frisbee, or even training for dog sports are all things you can try and add some variety to your activities.
+Hiking, swimming, playing frisbee, or even training for dog sports are all things you can try to add some variety to your activities.
+Just make sure to keep activities low-impact until puppies finish growing to avoid damage to developing bones and joints.

 A fully-grown Foxy Russell usually stands 11-14 inches tall and weighs 7-15 pounds.

-A Foxy Russell generally lives for 12-15 years.
+A Foxy Russell generally lives for 12-15 years on average.